austcollins/Applicaiton-Engineering-Coursework-Outline-Editor/README.md

 ### Getting started
 1. When you first load the application a blank outline will load called 'Untitled Outline'.
 2. You can click the title to change it.
-2. Click the default outline item to select it, as indicated on the page.
+2. Click the default header to select it, as indicated on the page.
 3. Enter your first header.

 #### Creating a new header